Introduction

 NOTE: Depending on the amount of excess material, different heat treatment methods are used.

-- If excess material is observed in a significant area, a welding torch is used (burner size 0.5 - 1.0 mm).
+- If the excess material is observed in a large area, a welding torch is used (torch size 0.5 - 1.0 mm).
 Use a weak flame.

-- The surface of the metal is briefly heated in patches and then immediately cooled with a damp sponge.
+- The metal surface is briefly heated in spots and then immediately cooled with a damp sponge.

-- Requirement: Ability to properly handle the welding torch and knowledge of steel annealing colors.
+- Requirement: Ability to properly handle a welding torch and knowledge of steel annealing colors.

 - Advantage: No damage to the metal surface.

-- Dressing with a flame in combination with a hammer and counter tool
+- Straightening using flame in combination with a hammer and counter tool

-NOTE: Dressing efficiency is increased by faster heating and cooling.
+NOTE: Straightening efficiency is increased by accelerating heating and cooling.

-- If the excess material is concentrated, then the dressing efficiency can be increased by carefully using an aluminum or wooden mallet after heating.
+- If the excess material is concentrated, then the straightening efficiency can be increased by carefully using an aluminum or wooden hammer after heating.

-- Requirement: Ability to recognize the stress state of the material by observing the surface to be dressed.
+- Requirement: Ability to recognize the stress state of a material by observing the surface to be straightened.

-- If the panel areas are only accessible from one side, or if the panel is only slightly buckled, carbon straightening is the preferred straightening method.
+- If areas of the panel are only accessible from one side or the panel is only slightly buckled, carbon straightening is the preferred straightening method.

 - Requirement: Bare metal surface.

-- Disadvantage: The presence of scratches and hardening of the surface.
+- Disadvantage: Presence of scratches and hardening of the surface.

-- Small, sharp dents that face outwards can be repaired using a copper electrode.
+- Small, sharp dents that face outward can be removed using a copper electrode.

-NOTE: When used correctly, this method can be used without removing all attachments (roof sheathing, wiring harnesses, etc.).
+NOTE: When used correctly, this method can be used without removing all attached components (headliner, wiring harnesses, etc.).

-- Small dents (with only slight stretch): When processing the edges of the dent in a spiral inward direction, the dent is heated with an oxy-acetylene torch (burner size 1 - 2 mm, excess gas flame) up to a temperature of approximately 250°C.
+- Small dents (with only slight stretching): When processing the edges of the dent in a spiral inward direction, the dent is heated with an oxyacetylene torch (torch size 1 - 2 mm, excess gas flame) to a temperature of approximately 250°C.

-- Fast work with a body file removes heat from the boundary zone and so on until the dent is straightened.
+- Quick work with a body file removes heat from the boundary zone and so on until the dent is straightened out.
 It is preferable to alternate work with two files.
 This increases the amount of heat that can be removed.

 Filling panels with lead

-Filling panels with lead is the best repair method for straightening joints in sectional repairs or to eliminate small areas of unevenness on the surface of the panel.
+Filling panels with lead is the best repair method for straightening joints during sectional repairs or for eliminating small areas of unevenness on the panel surface.
 Advantages:

 - Excellent adhesion to bare metal surfaces.

-- Thermal expansion is the same as that of steel.
+- Thermal expansion is the same as steel.

-Process: Hammer the applied lead weight before final finishing to remove air bubbles.
+Process: Tap the lead weight with a hammer before final finishing to remove any air bubbles.

 Repair with welding and soldering